 - There are several regional languages, such as Catalan, and English is widely spoken and understood.

-- Spain is the fifth largest economy in the EU.
+- Spain is the fourth largest economy in the EU.

 - Tourism and automotive industries are among the biggest employers.